 How to Recycle Tires in New Jersey

-When you have tires to discard, don’t just toss them in with the garbage.
+When you don’t know how to dispose of tires, don’t just toss them in with the garbage.
 The rubber used to make tires is a valuable commodity, and you can do the environment a favor by recycling them for future use rather than burying them in a landfill.

 The good news is that recycling tires in New Jersey doesn’t have to be an inconvenience.
-You have multiple options, some of them free and some of them requiring a small charge.
+You have multiple options, ranging from free tire disposal to paying a small fee.
 Make sure you find the best way to recycle your tires, and make sure their valuable rubber goes to good use.
 To help, here’s a look at how to dump tires in New Jersey — in a way that gives them a second life.